mayffi/product-preview-card/README.md

 ### What I learned

-I improved my knowledge on how to use position and flex.
+I improved my knowledge and understanding on how to use position properties and flexbox.
 It was quite challenging to position everything as I wanted.

-### Useful resources

 ## Author

 - Website - [Mayfred Appiah]

-**Note: Delete this note and add/remove/edit lines above based on what links you'd like to share.**